“What’s the UK job market like?”

 The data revealed a positive yet cautious hiring intent among the 2,100 UK respondents of the Survey as they moved into the second half of the year.

-Globally the UK is just below average:
+Globally the UK is above average:

 Methodology